patrickthibaudeau/moodle-local_selfservehd/README.md

  7. Enter a Custom full name: Self Serve Help Desk
  8. Click on the checkbox for System for the "Context types where this role may be assigned"
  9. Scroll down to the filter field and enter selfeserve.
- 10. Click the Allow checkbox for Raspberry PI access
+ 10. Click the "Allow" checkbox for Raspberry PI access
+ 11. In the filter field, type rest protocol
+ 12. Click the "Allow" checkbox for "Use REST protocol
- 11. Click the "Create this role" button
+ 13. Click the "Create this role" button

 #####  Add newly created user to new role